vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Between 5:35 PM and 5:55 PM, I was out of the house.
 During this time, I made a trip to Bangkok Thai Cuisine.
 I ordered yellow curry tofu with rice, and paid by cash.
 The waiter was the usual male one.

+## Wednesday April 29

+Between 10:45 AM and noon, I made a trip to downtown Berkeley.
+I wore my cloth mask for the entire duration I was in the downtown Berkeley region, which was around 11 AM to 11:45 AM.

+* 11:13 AM: I entered the Citibank at Shattuck and University.

+* 11:16 AM: My teller deposit transiaction at Citibank was completed.

+* 11:18 AM: I exited the bank.

+* 11:23 AM: I arrived at Trader Joe's and got in line.

+* 11:26 AM: I entered the store.

+* 11:33 AM: I completed the transaction; the aisle was the one farthest from the street entrance.
+The clerk was male.

+* 11:36 AM: I placed an order for spinach masala dosa at Udupi Palace and paid by cash.
+I waited in the restaurant for my order.

+* 11:41 AM: My order was ready; I retrieved it and exited the restaurant.

+* Noon: I returned home.